TronTram/TimeTracker/.ai/git_prompt.md

 4. **Documentation and configuration** (should go last)

 Each commit should be atomic and focused on a single concern or feature area.
+Each commit is focused, atomic, and represents a logical unit of functionality that can be reviewed and potentially reverted independently.